 Perhaps the cheapest and easiest way to plant is to plant native seeds within or beside water-harvesting earthworks or rain gardens at the beginning of the rainy season.
-If there is enough rain the seeds will germinate and grow.
+If there is enough rain (your basins filled and the soil is saturated) the seeds will germinate and grow.
 If there is not enough rain, they’ll lay dormant until conditions are right to grow.
-Planting within or beside water-harvesting earthworks dramatically increases germination rates of the seeds and growth of the seedlings thanks to the extra water these earthworks provide.
+Planting within or beside water-harvesting earthworks that receive water that has runoff adjoining surfaces dramatically increases germination rates of the seeds and growth of the seedlings thanks to the extra water the captured runoff within the earthworks provides.

 And as the in-situ-grown plants grow, their roots expand further than nursery grown plants transplanted from pots, because their root growth was never hemmed in by a pot.
 The more extensive the root system, the stronger the plant in wind and drought, and the more moisture it can access.